infinitymdm/cs5783project/ieee/main.typ

 It is possible that using an alternative performance metric, such as FID, would allow us to apply the greedy soup recipe to our fine-tuned LDMs.
 However, within the time constraints of this project we were unable modify the algorithm to use FID as a performance measure instead of loss.

-= Results <results>

-== Uniform Models
-Each individual model was evaluated on the same subset of ImageNet's validation set.
-Surprisingly, each model produced the exact same loss on the validation subset.
-We checked the weights and biases

-of each of the networks and there was enough variation between each networks weights and biases that neural networks were not the same.

-When we tried to sample the original base model, cin256, good samples were generated.
-When we tried to sample our fine-tuned models, bad samples, all of which were the squares pictured above were generated.
-This leads us to believe there was a problem in the training process.
-This could also explain the bad loss results, since each image is always the same square, the loss always results in being roughly the same value.

-Why this is occuring is unclear.
-When we cloned the latent-diffusion repository, there were library changes we made in order to get this to work.
-It's possible that training with the latest versions of these library

 = Conclusion <conclusion>
 Due to issues encountered during fine-tuning, we are unable to definitively determine whether the